tldr-pages/tldr/pages/common/doas.md

 `doas -s`

-- Parse a config file and check if the command allowed:
+- Parse a config file and check if the execution of a command as another user is allowed:

 `doas -C {{config_file}} {{command}}`

-- Make doas request for a password even after it was supplied earlier:
+- Make `doas` request a password even after it was supplied earlier:

 `doas -L`